orbitdb/field-manual/05_Customizing_OrbitDB/05_AccessControllers.md

 peers do with their own database, as long as your database is clean and conforming to all the rules you laid out?

+And, importantly, if most peers follow your rules, then most content that violates these rules, will not persist anyway, because nobody is around to pin it.
+Although in some cases for some specific data, somebody might be really insistent and pin it anyway.

 By the way, many people in the OrbitDB
 Community refer to AccessControllers by the